Guardsquare/proguard/base/src/main/java/proguard/optimize/lambdainline/README.md

 time the lambda local is loaded the instruction will be replaced with a direct reference to the lambda so this is a form of constant propagation.

+The operation of removing a local usage happens using a class called the `LocalUsageRemover`.

 Consuming method = `c()V`
 ```
 [0] getstatic #55 = Fieldref(MainKt$main$1.INSTANCE LMainKt$main$1;)